 Lifestyle factors:

-These practices complement in-office treatments by maintaining an environment favourable to collagen renewal and skin resilience over time.
+These practices support in-office treatments by creating an environment that encourages collagen renewal and skin resilience over time, making them practical ways to boost collagen as part of a consistent skincare and treatment routine.

 Safety, Expertise & What to Expect

-Collagen-supporting treatments should always be selected based on a proper clinical assessment.
-Each individual’s skin type, medical history, and goals may influence which approach is most suitable and how it is carried out.
+Collagen-supporting treatments should always be selected following a proper clinical assessment, especially when exploring different ways to boost collagen.
+Individual skin type, medical history, and treatment goals can influence which approach is most suitable and how it should be carried out safely and effectively.

-At NU.U Aesthetics & Wellness Clinic, all procedures are performed by qualified medical professionals with extensive experience in aesthetic medicine.
-Treatments are tailored according to individual needs, and safety protocols are followed closely before, during, and after each session.
+At NU.U Aesthetics & Wellness Clinic, all procedures are carried out by qualified medical professionals with experience in aesthetic medicine.
+Treatments are tailored to individual skin needs, including personalised approaches that support ways to boost collagen, with safety protocols followed carefully before, during, and after each session.

 What to expect during the process:

-• Procedure preparation: Guidance on pre-treatment skincare, sun protection, and expectations for downtime
+- Procedure preparation: Clear guidance is provided on pre-treatment skincare, sun protection, and realistic expectations around downtime.

-• Ongoing support: Follow-up appointments may be scheduled to monitor progress and adjust the care plan if needed
+- Ongoing support: Follow-up appointments may be arranged to review progress and adjust the care plan where appropriate.

-Patients are encouraged to discuss any questions or concerns during consultation, including expected outcomes, potential side effects, and how each treatment fits within a longer-term skincare routine.
+Patients are encouraged to discuss any questions or concerns during consultation, including expected outcomes, potential side effects, and how each treatment may support ways to boost collagen as part of a longer-term skincare routine.

 Frequently Asked Questions